Pairing Wine with Fish

 Medium-Textured Fish

 This is still a flaky fish, but with an overall firmer and thicker texture.
-With a medium-texture, these fish tend to hold up to richer sauces and ingredients – and wine too!
+With medium-texture, these fish tend to stand up to richer sauces and ingredients – and wine too!

-Example include trout, arctic char, catfish, red snapper, grouper, skate, code, hake, black fish, haddock, redfish, halibut, black cod (sablefish), monkfish, chilean seabass, and escobar.
+Examples include trout, arctic char, catfish, red snapper, grouper, skate, cod, hake, black fish, haddock, redfish, halibut, black cod (sablefish), monkfish, Chilean sea bass, and escobar.

 Look for medium bodied whites with high aromatics and rich full-bodied whites aged in oak.